finbourne/lusid-sdk-java-preview/sdk/docs/CorporateActionSourcesApi.md

     CorporateActionSourcesApi apiInstance = new CorporateActionSourcesApi(defaultClient);
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
 The AsAt date of the data List<String> sortBy = Arrays.asList(); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
-    Integer limit = 56; // Integer | Optional.
-When paginating, limit the number of returned results to this many String filter = "filter_example"; // String | Optional.
+    Integer limit = 100; // Integer | Optional.
+When paginating, limit the number of returned results to this many.
+If not specified, a default  of 100 is used.
+    String filter = "filter_example"; // String | Optional.
 Expression to filter the result set.
 For example, to  filter on the Display Name, use \"displayName eq 'string'\"  Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
-    String page = "page_example"; // String | the page or whatever
-    try {
+    String page = "page_example"; // String | Optional.
+The pagination token to use to continue listing items from a previous call.
+Page values are  return from list calls, and must be supplied exactly as returned.
+Additionally, when specifying this  value, the filter, asAt, and limit must not  be modified. try {
       PagedResourceListOfCorporateActionSource result = apiInstance.listCorporateActionSources(asAt, sortBy, limit, filter, page);
       System.out.println(result);